Remote Teaching and Collaborating Resources for Faculty

 - Use Zoom Breakout Rooms to facilitate smaller class discussions and group collaboration.

-- Have students record presentations using simple technology (mobile phone or computer or via Zoom), upload it as a student submission via Mediaflo, and include a link to the recording via a TRACS or Canvas Assignment.
+- Have students record presentations using simple technology (mobile phone or computer or via Zoom), upload it as a student submission via Mediaflo, and include a link to the recording via a Canvas Assignment.

 - Have students use the University Writing Center's Webcam appointment option to receive remote assistance with writing.

 - Direct students to the Student Learning Assistance Center's Online Writing Lab for writing assistance.

 - Use the Turnitin plagiarism checker in Canvas for students submitting written assignments.

 - Use Gradebook (Canvas) or Speedgrader (Canvas) to grade student work and offer feedback.

 - Use Adobe's fantastic Distance Learning Resources site for ideas on student engagement.